colourfulspring/ml-agents-carcatching/docs/Readme.md

 * If you run the above command for many times, please change the '--run-id=v8.0.0' to other run-ids.

 # Note
-* Those files and directories whose names begin with "tensorboard_" are python scripts used to draw the images in the paper's experiment section.
+* Those python files whose names begin with "tensorboard_" are python scripts used to draw the images in the paper's experiment section.
 * Below the seperating line are the original README of Unity MLAgents Toolkit.

 ---